printing Print

 Further, the inclusion of links is not intended to reflect their importance or to endorse any views expressed, or products or services offered, on these outside sites, or the organizations sponsoring the sites.

-At least one week before a criminal trial, the parties will be scheduled to appear for a pretrial conference.
-The Defendant(s) must be present for the conference unless his presence is waived at a prior court proceeding.
+At least one week before a trial, the parties will be scheduled to appear for a pretrial conference.
+The Defendant(s) in a criminal trial must be present for the conference unless his presence is waived at a prior court proceeding.

 I. Final Pretrial Submissions